 Notes: From December 2010 onwards, data are harmonised with the ESA 2010 methodology.
 As from July 1999, the CBRD is reclassified from the sector other financial intermediaries to the sector central government.
 Up to May 2006, kuna positions also include kuna items indexed to foreign currency, and starting from June 2006, kuna items indexed to foreign currency are reclassified to foreign exchange positions.
 From December 2011 onwards, data also include money market funds.
 Data for the period from December 2010 to September 2017 have been revised.

-Table D12 Restricted and blocked deposits with other monetary financial institutions • The table shows households' restricted (kuna and foreign currency) deposits and blocked deposits. foreign currency deposits, regulated by the Act on Converting Households' Foreign Currency Deposits into the Public Debt of the Republic of Croatia.
+Table D12 Restricted and blocked deposits with other monetary financial institutions • The table shows households' restricted (kuna and foreign currency) deposits and blocked deposits.

 Blocked foreign currency deposits include households'